I've cried a lot since hearing about the shootings, in fact, who hasn't?

 “I wonder what is inside of this little box?”

-As I opened it, I could feel all the children on the rug lean forward in anticipation,
+As I opened it, I could feel all the children on the

 as if to be able to peek inside if they did this.